guestdaniel/GuestOxenham2022/README.md

   - `f`: F0 of the measurement in Hz
   - `t` Threshold of the measurement in %

-# License

-The code in this repository is licensed under GPLv3 (see `LICENSE.txt`).
-The behavioral data in this repository is licensed under CC BY-NC 4.0 (see `data/LICENSE.txt`).

-# Instructions
+# Manual installation

-To replicate the paper figures, you will need Python and R. Instructions for how to install each and configure your environments are provided below.
+If you do not want to use Docker, you will need Python and R installed on your computer.
+Instructions for how to install each and configure your environments are provided below.
 Once you have successfully installed both R and Python and the requisite packages for each, proceed to `Figures` below and read about the code for each figure there.
 Output figure images will be saved in the `plots` folder as `.png` files.

 ## Python